beNative/udio-prompt-crafter/docs/MANUAL_FUNCTIONAL.md

 -   **Presets Tab:**
     -   Here you can directly edit the JSON data for your custom presets in a code editor that provides syntax highlighting.
 This allows for advanced editing, re-ordering, and sharing.
     -   You can reset to the application's default presets at any time.
+-   **Application Tab:**
+    - Customize the look and feel of the app.
+You can choose from multiple icon sets (Heroicons, Lucide, Feather, Tabler).
+For the desktop app, you can also configure developer-centric options like opening the DevTools on startup.

 ## Info Page